'End this ongoing genocide:' Indigenous advocates call for change after women killed

 -

-Large fire engulfs Mont Gabriel Hotel in Laurentians, multiple fire departments responding
+Large fire engulfs Mont Gabriel Hotel in Laurentians; multiple fire departments respond

-Firefighters from several municipalities have been called in to quell a large fire at the Mont-Gabriel Hotel in Sainte-Adele, Que.
+Firefighters from several municipalities were called to the scene of a large fire Friday at the Mont-Gabriel Hotel in Sainte-Adele, Que.

 -